Review on Restaurant at The Slaughters Manor House

 Baked chocolate soufflé with tonka bean ice cream and dark chocolate sauce requires the regulation 12-minute wait; otherwise opt for chilled rhubarb soup with Champagne cream and rhubarb sorbet.
 The majestic, 700-strong wine list takes full account of France, but the rest of the world gets a fair outing – and there are plenty of half bottles on show.

-The Sixteen58 Restaurant at Lower Slaughter Manor is also featured in: Michelin Guide, AA GuideRate this Restaurant
+Restaurant at The Slaughters Manor House is also featured in: Michelin Guide, AA GuideRate this Restaurant

 Restaurant Opening Times